What causes some teams to achieve remarkable results and others to flounder?

 in some ways

 Peer-to-peer accountability is the most powerful form of accountability-provided you’ve got the right peers.
 When you’re a member of a team where the five characteristics are present, underperformance is addressed initially with curiosity and care-not judgment and retribution.
-But make no mistake: high-performing teams will not tolerate people unable or unwilling to pull their weight.
+But make no mistake: those who are in the process of aligning teams and transforming the members into high-performing achievers will possibly not tolerate people unable or unwilling to pull their weight.

 The third interesting thing that happens is when I ask for a show of hands among those in the room who considered their existing team followed by asking for a show of hands among those who considered a team from the past.
 There’s always a split-it’s usually about 50-50.